weweb-assets/ww-chat/AI.md

   - position.elementX / position.elementY: coordinates relative to the chat container
   - position.viewportX / position.viewportY: coordinates relative to the page top-left
 - attachmentClick: Triggered when a message attachment is clicked.
 Payload: { attachment }
 - pendingAttachmentClick: Triggered when a pending (unsent) attachment in the input area is clicked.
-Payload: { attachment, index }
+Payload: { attachment, index } where `attachment` is a File object.
 - close: Triggered when the header close button is clicked.
 Payload: {}

 ***Exposed Element Actions:***